folio-org/folio-org.github.io/guides/developer-setup.md

     git submodule foreach 'git checkout master && git pull origin master' git commit ...

 Now when people update their local checkout, then some git clients do not automatically update the submodules.
-If that is the case, then follow with 'git submodule update'.
+If that is the case for your client, then follow with 'git submodule update'.

-This part can be automated with client-side git hooks.
-Create the following two shell scripts:

-    mod-configuration/.git/hooks/post-checkout
-    mod-configuration/.git/hooks/post-merge

-using this content:

-    #!/bin/sh
-    git submodule update

-and make them executable: 'chmod +x post-checkout post-merge'

-Now subsequent updates will also update the submodules to their declared revision.
+If needed, then that could be automated with [githooks](https://git-scm.com/docs/githooks).

 For Maven-based modules, add to your POM file (copy the 'git submodule update' from mod-notes) to assist all git clients to update.